 Make a habit of doing a quick visual check of the coolant level in the overflow bottle each time you fill up with fuel.
 If the level is low, ensure you don’t remove the radiator filler cap until the engine is cool – it usually takes a few hours after a drive.

 If you’re topping up or changing the coolant yourself, check the owner’s manual, or call NRMA motoring advice on 13 11 22, for the correct type and quantity of coolant to use, as well as the right method.
-You can also visit an NRMA car servicing store for advice.
+You can also have an NRMA mobile mechanic visit you at your home or workplace to give your vehicle a once over for peace of mind.

 What if I have to continually top up the engine coolant?